SCIENCE ILLUSTRATION

 “Creative graphics that capture and enhance the detail of the science in question.
 It’s a pleasure to work with someone who understands the science and is therefore able to communicate it effectively to a range of audiences with an added layer of artistic flair.”

-— Gareth J. Williams, , Ph.D., Associate Professor in Marine Biology, School of Ocean Sciences, Bangor University
+— Gareth Williams, PhD, Professor in Marine Biology, School of Ocean Sciences, Bangor University